eclipse-californium/californium/demo-apps/cf-cloud-demo-server/README.md

 openssl genpkey -algorithm EC -pkeyopt ec_paramgen_curve:P-256 -out privkey.pem
 ```

-(The later command "supercedes" the first according the openssl documentation.
+(The later command "supersedes" the first according the openssl documentation.
 The PEM created by that commands contains both, the private and the public key.
 Therefore you need only this one.
 Other formats or tools may have other results and you may need then two files, one `privkey.pem` and one `publickey.pem`.)

 **Note:** the device credentials file is read using UTF-8 encoding, '=' are not supported for device names.
 Lines starting with '#' are skipped as comment, therefore a device name must not start with a '#'.
 Empty lines are also skipped.